ubalklen/Artificial-Intelligence-Course-Notes/reinforcement-learning.md

 Using the same logic, a **Monte-Carlo update** that calculates the new value for a state given the result of an episode can be written as **_V(s<sub>t</sub>) ← V(s<sub>t</sub>) + α[G<sub>t</sub> - V(s<sub>t</sub>)]_**.
 This procedure converges to the true state values under a given policy.

 ## Temporal-Difference Policy Evaluation
 MC policy evaluation always considers all the subsequent states' returns of a given state.
-Instead, **Temporal-Difference (TD) policy evaluation** builds upon the idea of using only the current estimated values of *some* of the future states.
+Instead, **Temporal-Difference (TD) policy evaluation** builds upon the idea of using only the current estimated values of *some* of the future states, a concept known as **bootstrapping**.

 The simplest TD algorithm is called **TD(0)**.
 It only considers the value of the next state.
 For example, if an agent performs some action in a state *s<sub>t</sub>* and transitions to a state *s<sub>t+1</sub>*, only *V(s<sub>t+1</sub>)* will be used to update the value of *V(s<sub>t</sub>)*.
 The update is given by **_V(s<sub>t</sub>) ← V(s<sub>t</sub>) + α[r<sub>t+1</sub> + γV(s<sub>t+1</sub>) - V(s<sub>t</sub>)]_**.
 Compared to the Monte-Carlo update, we can see that *G<sub>t</sub>* was switched for *r<sub>t+1</sub> + γV(s<sub>t+1</sub>)*.